 Loudness is not the only objective when mixing a song.
 The first objective is to get clarity of sound.
 The second objective is to get a “big sound” without distortion.

 The above list is in the “workflow” order.

 How loud should a mix be before mastering?

-(a general rule with many exceptions).
 We are aiming for no more than -8dBFS PEAK and around -20LUFS on the final output channel before mastering.